Home >

 A real estate licensee working as a disclosed dual agent must

-explain to each party that, in addition to working as their agent,
+carefully explain to each party that, in addition to working as

-their firm will also work as the agent for the other party.
-They
+their agent, their firm will also work as the agent for the other

 party.